All Episodes

 No, it's not as bad a crime as lying.

-Did he get a did he get a choice?
+Did he get a choice?

-I don't know if he would actually.
+I don't know if he would, actually.

 This is interesting.

-If he had been given the option of apologizing, would he have said, oh, okay, now I'm better informed.
+If he had been given the option of apologizing, would he have said, oh, okay, now I'm better informed?

-Um that was incorrect.
+That was incorrect.

-Well, we don't know exactly, but I feel like by then he would be well informed, you know, people would make sure that he had followed up on the details and that it would have been right.
+People would make sure that he had followed up on the details and that he would have been right.

-Uh so let's talk about a few things.
+So let's talk about a few things.

-Apparently, by the way, we'll we'll talk about Jimmy, but did you know that um the FCC when it grants these licenses to the big networks so that they can have a portion of the airwaves?
+Apparently, by the way, we'll talk about Jimmy, but did you know that the FCC, when it grants these licenses to the big networks so that they can have a portion of the airwaves, the ABC, NBC, CBS, they have to agree to something called equal access in a political sense.

-That is the opposite of a public good, because it's a limited good.
+That is the opposite of a public good because it's a limited good.

-But what happens when it's uh it's just a minor part of how people get news, and they have other options on cable.
+But what happens when it's just a minor part of how people get news?

-So if they want to watch Fox, they can, and if they want to watch ABC, they can.
+So if they want to watch Fox, they can.

 So they got lots of choices.